bonsai-rx/docs/README.md

 This repo contains the technical reference manual for the Bonsai visual programming language, in addition to articles and examples that document the collective knowledge of the Bonsai user community.

 > [!NOTE]
 > This repo hosts the documentation for the base Bonsai library.
-Documentation for each new Bonsai package will be hosted in its own repo.
-For instance, https://github.com/bonsai-rx/machinelearning hosts the documentation for the Bonsai Machine Learning package.
+Documentation for each new Bonsai package will be hosted in its own repo, for instance, https://github.com/bonsai-rx/machinelearning.
 The instructions below apply to both documentation for the base Bonsai library as well as new packages.

 Documentation is built using DocFx, a static site generator that automatically generates API documentation for .NET projects, and deployed using a Github Actions workflow on Github Pages.